GSA/digitalgov.gov/content/posts/2015-10-29-gsa-open-government-builds-solutions-and-gives-voice-to-citizens.md

 ---
-url: /2015/10/29/gsa-open-government-builds-solutions-and-gives-voice-to-citizens/
 date: 2015-10-29 10:16:01 -0400
 title: GSA Open Government Builds Solutions and Gives Voice to Citizens
-summary: ' Our work at the General Services Administration encompass many of the pillars of Open Government, from giving a greater voice to citizens to through Public Participation innovations like Challenge.gov to making the DNA'
+summary: ' Our work at the General Services Administration encompass many of the pillars of Open Government, from giving a greater voice to citizens to through Public Participation innovations like Challenge.gov to making the'
 authors:
   - phaedra-chrousos
 categories: